-Portarlington GAA club, the town and the surrounding areas are in mourning this evening following the death of Bill Bolton, a legendary in sporting circles.
+Portarlington GAA club, the town and the surrounding areas are in mourning this evening following the death of Bill Bolton, a legendary figure in sporting circles.

 Mr Bolton captained Portarlington to win senior football championships in 1955 and 1959 and was also on the winning team in 1954.